Corcovado National Park Sirena Ranger Station

 • Permits to National Park (for desired length of stay)

-• Multiple guided tours with a licensed naturalist guide
+• Multiple guided tours with a licensed local guide

 • Overnight accommodations